-Illyrians were a group of Indo-European tribes inhabiting the western Balkans since the time immemorial.
-They first appear in the historical records of the 4th century BC, but there is no consensus on how long before that they were present on the Balkans.
+Illyrians were a group of Indo-European tribes inhabiting the western Balkans since time immemorial.
+They first appear in the historical records of the 4th century BC, but there is no consensus on how long before that they were present in the Balkans.
 Some scholars consider Illyrians as an autochthonous population, the other as the Bronze age immigrants.
 It is also possible that the ancient Greeks had named them after the city of Troy (Ilion), which fell in the second millennium BC.

 Greeks described Illyrians as tall and strong warriors and dreadful pirates.
-This reputation of the sea-raiders and pirates existed since the first records.
+This reputation of the sea-raiders and pirates had existed since the first records.
 Illyrians invented fast ships – liburna and lembus and used them to raid cities and islands across the Adriatic and Mediterranean for centuries.
 In the end, it was the Romans who managed to subdue them.

 Labiatae – the last of the Illyrians

 At the time of the Roman conquest, one of the most important Illyrian tribes were the Labeatans.
 They occupied the territory around the lake Skadar, today northern Albania, and southern Montenegro.
 Ancient writers call this lake Labeatis.